 You already know the story and I’m happy to tell it.
-So I started out actually in the field of linguistics, my background academically is in linguistics for both my undergraduate and graduate work.
-And I started really delving into a specific piece of linguistics, called discourse analysis, which focuses very heavily on the analyzing of language in human interaction in everyday use.
+So I started out actually in the field of linguistics.
+My background academically is in linguistics for both my undergraduate and graduate work.
+And I started really delving into a specific piece of linguistics, called discourse analysis.
+It focuses very heavily on analyzing language in human interaction in everyday use.

-The reason why I focused on that particular part of linguistics is because I got dumped over IM chat when I was a sophomore in college, and I the reason why I was really sort of fixated on it was first of all, when you’re 19, and it’s your first major heartbreak, you’re looking for answers – and for me as a researcher by training and someone who’s very curious and analytical by nature, I wanted to figure out – how was this that maybe a few days before the actual breakup, I could feel it coming even though you know this other person and I, we were talking over chat, I could feel him being colder to me and I couldn’t see his face, I couldn’t hear his voice?
+I focused on that particular part of linguistics because I got dumped over IM chat as sophomore in college.
+And I the reason why I was really sort of fixated on it was first of all – when you’re 19, and it’s your first major heartbreak, you’re looking for answers.
+So as a researcher by training and someone who’s very curious and analytical by nature, I wanted to figure out something.
+How was this that maybe a few days before the actual breakup, I could feel it coming, even though this other person and I, we were talking over chat?
+I could feel him being colder to me and I couldn’t see his face, I couldn’t hear his voice?

-That’s when I really started analyzing language in online and sort of synchronous interaction without your voice or your gestures, and it really sort of led me to understanding – ok, users will recruit from every possible resource they have in an online space to try and convey what we call in linguistics
+That’s when I really started analyzing language in online and sort of synchronous interaction without your voice or your gestures.
+It really led me to understanding – ok, users will recruit from every possible resource they have in an online space to try and convey what we call in linguistics

 • WHAT ARE CONTEXTUALIZATION CUES?